viperdosth/MNIST-Image-Classification-using-Convolutional-Neural-Network-on-TensorFlow./README.md

 use both gpu and cpu to run the model

-there are 4 different model get different performance in gpu and cpu
+there are 4 different model with different performance(accuracy and speed) in gpu and cpu